 High-visibility jackets and liveried motorcycles mean our riders are very visible to the public so it is essential that they behave with the utmost professionalism at all times.
 This contact is our opportunity to impress and so promote a positive image of motorcyclists and what we are doing for our community.

 If you are keen to get involved and to become a volunteer of the Cornwall Blood Bikes service we would be delighted to hear from you.
-We are always looking for volunteers to ride, to help with our fundraising initiatives, to coordinate our calls, to help plan and coordinate our events and welcome any who would like to be more involved by joining our committee.
+We are always looking for volunteers who hold an advanced riding qualification to ride, to coordinate our calls and to possibly help with our fundraising initiatives.

-Whether you are able to offer a small or large commitment of your time do please get in touch using the ‘Join Us’ link above.
-We also hold monthly volunteer meetings so if you would like to come along to meet us and understand a little more of who we are and what we do you are welcome to do so.
+We also hold bi-monthly volunteer meetings so if you would like to come along to meet us and understand a little more of who we are and what we do you are welcome to do so.
 Dates and venues are published on our events calendar.